Léo Apotheker: Early career and SAP: 1988–2010

 Prior to joining SAP in 1988, Apotheker held several financial and operations positions at European companies.

 After joining SAP, he held positions of increasing responsibility; and in 1995 was promoted to CEO and founder of SAP France and SAP Belgium.
 Later in 1997, he became the president of SAP's South West Europe region; and by 1999, president of SAP EMEA (Europe, Middle East, and Africa) sales region.

-He joined the SAP AG executive board in 2002 and served as the President of Global Field Operations from 2002 to 2007.
+He joined the SAP AG executive board in 2002 and was president of global field operations from 2002 to 2007.
 He was appointed deputy CEO in 2007, and promoted to co-CEO of the company in April 2008 to ensure a smooth handover from his predecessor, Henning Kagermann, when the latter's contract with the company expired.
 The succession plan was communicated in the business media early in 2008, including Forbes magazine.
 The transition received praise as an example of SAP's corporate culture, "a seemingly contradictory mix of internal consensus and competition".

 Apotheker's appointment to lead SAP was the second occasion, after 1997 Ron Sommer's appointment as CEO of Deutsche Telekom, that a large German company was run by a Jewish executive whose parents escaped the Holocaust.
 "If SAP had a pre-war history, I would never have joined the company", he told The Economist.

 Apotheker took an early opportunity to set out his vision for the IT industry, and explained enterprise software in layman's terms (likening it to the human nervous system), in an interview with prominent American journalist Charlie Rose.
 He also articulated SAP's commitment to sustainability.

 On 7 February 2010, the SAP supervisory board reached an agreement with Apotheker not to extend his contract as a member of the SAP executive board.
 With this decision, he stepped down as CEO and resigned from SAP.